Skip to main content

 More detailed advice

-If you need more detailed advice, you can check our advice notes for more information.
+If you need more detailed advice, you can check our advice pages for more information.

-Read the full set of advice notes (opens in a new tab).
+Read the full set of advice pages (opens in a new tab).

 1. Step 1 Taking part at the pre-application stage